VIN: Voxel-based Implicit Network for Joint 3D Object Detection and Segmentation for Lidars: Introduction

 During the past decade, techniques for object detection and segmentation have advanced significantly.
 Convolutional Neural Networks (CNN) have been widely used, including \cite{duan2019centernet, ren2015faster, tan2020efficientdet} for 2D object detection, \cite{zhao2017pyramid, he2017mask, chen2017deeplab} for 2D semantic segmentation, \cite{zhou2018voxelnet, qi2018frustum, yin2020center} for 3D object detection and \cite{zhong20173d, zhu2020cylindrical} for 3D semantic segmentation.

 Few of these works combine the detection and segmentation tasks, several follow the panoptic segmentation scheme proposed by \cite{kirillov2019panoptic}.
 Examples include \cite{wang2020axial} on 2D images, and \cite{zhu2020cylindrical} on 3D point clouds.
-The simultaneous multi-task learning strategy is favorable for real-time applications for robots or autonomous vehicles, since it's usually computationally efficient to generate detection and segmentation results simultaneously, as some computations can be re-purposed.
+The simultaneous multi-task learning strategy is favorable for real-time applications, since it's usually computationally efficient to generate detection and segmentation results simultaneously, as some computations can be re-purposed.

 It's worth remembering that 3D detection is different from 2D detection in the sense that a 2D bounding box is usually a tight bound of corresponding instance mask, while 3D detection (in outdoor scenes) provides object shape and orientation.
 Instance segmentation in 2D is also inherently different from 3D instance segmentation in terms of overlap, since there may exist occluded objects in 2D images where pixels of one object may locate inside the bounding box of another object, which is not the case in 3D point clouds, where bounding boxes should not overlap under normal situations.
 These differences make the design of panoptic segmentation methods different between 2D and 3D data.